ife is expensive and learning how to live cheap doesn't get any better. Actually, it gets more and more expensive every single year.

 How to live cheap and make extra money: Get paid by working on your daily tasks

-Swagbucks is a great site to make money fast with what you already do.
+Swagbucks is a great site to make money fast.
 There are so many ways you can earn money including $15 bonus (i.e., $5 sign up and $10 Swag Up) and cut your expenses for good.

 Let's say, using Swagbucks is an easy, almost-automated way of getting points redeemable for cash.

 With its desktop extension, you are automatically reminded of points you could earn from any sites you visit.
 You literally don't have to do anything else.